Odds of a ‘breakthrough’ COVID infection remain low, though worsened after delta

 Officials in King County, which includes Seattle, said unvaccinated persons were seven times more likely than vaccinated persons to get infected and 49 times more likely to be hospitalized.

-Yet persons hoping to avoid any infection at all, particularly if it forces them out of work or to sit out social events, are being challenged by the aggressive delta variant.
+Yet those hoping to avoid any infection at all, particularly if it forces them out of work or to sit out social events, are being challenged by the aggressive delta variant.

 Unvaccinated persons were 10 times more likely than vaccinated persons to get infected before the delta hit and only five times more likely after it arrived, according to a study that tracked people in Los Angeles County from May to July.